Career-Focused Since 1866

 “Men possessing the well-rounded abilities and experiences that he has are a rarity.”

 S.T.
 Willis was also internationally recognized as an authority on shorthand.
-In 1936, three leading systems of shorthand were being used.
+In 1936, three leading systems of shorthand were taught.
 To simplify the principles of shorthand, S.T.
 Willis developed a new and improved method exclusively for Ottawa – his Willis Shorthand book was first published in 1938.

-Following the passing of Stephen T. Willis, the College came under the leadership of the Honourable George Dunbar, Provincial Secretary for the Province of Ontario and a greatly respected citizen of the City of Ottawa.
-Thereafter, ownership of the College was passed on to Mrs. Bradley and in 1972 to Mr. Rodolphe Rousseau.
+Following the passing of Stephen T. Willis, the College came under the leadership of the Honourable George Dunbar, Provincial Secretary for the Province of Ontario, and a much-respected citizen of the City of Ottawa.
+After that, ownership of the College was passed on to Mrs. Bradley and in 1972 to Mr. Rodolphe Rousseau.
 From April 1975-1980, the Principal of the College was Mrs. Marguerite Service, a Willis College graduate and one of the founders of the Ontario Association of Career Colleges.
-In the late 70’s and 80’s Willis College opened the Willis College Language School, providing extensive language training in ESL and FSL for the Canadian Federal Government’s agenda to fulfill their bilingualism requirements.
+In the late ’70s and ’80s, Willis College opened the Willis College Language School, providing extensive language training in ESL and FSL for the Canadian Federal Government’s agenda to fulfill their bilingualism requirements.

-Finally, in 1989, the College witnessed a further transition with the ownership of the company being transferred to the Aristocrat family.
+Finally, in 1989, the College witnessed a further transition with the ownership of the college transferred to the Aristocrat family.
 Following in the footsteps of her predecessors, Ms. Rima Aristocrat has cultivated the tradition of skills training excellence on which the College was founded and has successfully taken the College from business and language training to diversifying the College offerings in Technology, and Healthcare.
-She also has built strong relationships internationally and with the Native Canadians community, where the College has delivered its expertise in career development through customized employability skills training programs.
+She has built strong relationships internationally and with the Canadian Aboriginal community.
+Willis College has delivered its expertise in career development through customized skills training programs within these communities.

-The Prime Minster of Canada, the Rt.
+The Prime Minister of Canada, the Rt.
 Hon.
-Stephen Harper, sends his best wished to the graduating class of 2012-2013.
+Stephen Harper sends his best wished to the graduating class of 2012-2013.